rodartecode/Open-Genome-Explorer/deployment_tools/gae/README.md

 ### Manually Migrate the DB

 In Google App Engine the database tables need to be manually created so that PYdal can use them.
+In addition future migrations will also need to be done manually.

 ```SQL
 coming soon